-*Please note that these 20 year term life insurance rates are for Preferred Plus rating class and are subject to change.
+**These 20 year term life insurance rates are for the Preferred Plus rating class; all rates subject to change.

 Sample 20 Year Term Life Insurance Rates

-Because it's less common, you may see higher premium costs per thousand compared to the more popular 20 and 30 year term policies.
+Because this term length isn’t a popular choice, you’ll see higher rates for term life insurance (per thousand dollars of coverage) in this category.
 Instances where it might make sense to buy a 25-year term policy would be to tailor your coverage just long enough to get a child through college, or to cover a mortgage that has more than 20 years to pay off.

-*Please note that these 25 year term life insurance rates are for Preferred Plus rating class and are subject to change.
+**These 25 year term life insurance rates are for the Preferred Plus rating class; all rates subject to change.

 Sample 25 Year Term Life Insurance Rates

-*Please note that these 30 year term life insurance rates are for Preferred Plus rating class and are subject to change
+**These 30 year term life insurance rates are for the Preferred Plus rating class; all rates subject to change.

 Sample 30 Year Term Life Insurance Rates